Who is OFALycée for?

 I have two children, am I entitled to a reduction in school fees?

-From 2021, we will be offering discounted tuition for the second child and any additional children enrolled.
+Yes, from 2021 we will be offering discounted tuition for the third child and any other additional sibling enrolled.

 What is the weekly workload for students?